Skip to content

 Your University of Rochester Orientation

-Join the Office of Orientation and First-Year Programs for a warm welcome and to learn more about the next steps as you transition to Rochester.
-This session will include information on our Summer Online Orientation and registering for classes, as well as a preview of Fall Welcome Week.
+Join the Office of Orientation and New Student Programs for a warm welcome and to learn more about upcoming next steps as you transition to Rochester, including information on Rochester Ready (your online summer orientation program), registering for classes, and a preview of Fall Welcome Week.

 Center for Education Abroad

+Representatives from the Center for Education Abroad will lead an information and Q&A session with admitted students.
 Learn about opportunities for international study, internships, and service learning.
-Information about programs, locations, and funding options and will be presented during this session.
+Information about programs, locations, and funding options will be presented during this session.

 Health Care Community Advising